CS-SI/eodag/docs/getting_started_guide/product_types.rst

    </details>
    </br>

-The following table lists the metadata parameters of the product types, and shows whether these product types are available for providers or not.
+The following table lists the metadata parameters of the collections, and shows whether these collections are available for providers or not.

-Product types information (`CSV <../_static/product_types_information.csv>`__)
+Collections information (`CSV <../_static/product_types_information.csv>`__)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 .. raw:: html